Daksh-Prajapati-49/Chat-Application/README.md

 # Chat-Application
 It is a multiuser group chat application .
-Tech stacks used are PHP , Redis .
+Technologies used are
+1. PHP
+2. Redis
+3. Xampp
+4. HTML , CSS
+5. Javascript.